Applying for exemption or priority

 In order to apply for priority for student housing, appeal against termination decisions or established ruled, send a written application to the Housing Committee.

-The Housing Committee consists of a chairman and five elected students and meet about once a month.
+The Housing Committee consists of one chairman and three elected students, one person nominated by SSSB and a member elected by the SSCO.
+The Housing Committee meets about once a month.

-You can apply for an exemption or appeal a decision due to:
+You can apply for an exemption or appeal a decision if you:

 It is your responsibility as a tenant to demonstrate, through relevant certificates, that you are entitled to an exemption from the study requirement.
 The reasons stated in the application must be well-documented and official certificates.
 The certificates must show that you have not passed the study requirement due to stated reasons.